brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 This act of celebrating others fosters connection and counteracts the negativity bias that can sometimes dominate our attention.[^3]

-Giving is often harder than receiving; creating is harder than consuming.
-Giving love is an act of creation, while passively waiting to receive it is consumption.
+Giving love is harder than waiting around to receive it.
+It asks something of you.
 This doesn't diminish the importance of being loved, but highlights the active, often challenging, nature of truly _giving_ love.[^6] Research suggests that engaging in acts of kindness and focusing on others' well-being (forms of giving love) can significantly boost our own happiness and life satisfaction.